ItCodinTime/Jarvis/README.md

 ## ✨ Features

 - 🗣️ **Voice Commands**: Control your browser using natural voice commands
+- 💬 **Text Chat Interface**: NEW!
+Type commands directly in the popup for quick interactions
 - 🤖 **AI-Powered Email**: Send emails using voice with AI-generated content powered by Gemini
 - 📄 **Page Summarization**: Get AI-generated summaries of any webpage
 - 💬 **Smart Email Replies**: Generate AI-powered email replies on Gmail